 - 1. We recognise 'County Lines' is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
 This activity can happen locally as well as across the UK no specified distance of travelis required.
 Children and vulnerable adults are exploited to move, store and sell drugs and money.
 Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims. - 2.
 All our staff will recognise that: - 3.
-Children can be targeted and recruited into county lines in a number of locations including schools (mainstream and special), further and higher educational institutions, pupil referral units, children's homes and care homes.

-- 4. Children are also increasingly being targeted and recruited online using social media.
+Children can be targeted and recruited into county lines in a number of locations including schools (mainstream and special), further and higher educational institutions, pupil referral units, children's homes and care homes. - 4.
+Children are also increasingly being targeted and recruited online using social media.
 Children can easily become trapped by this type of exploitation as county lines gangs can manufacture drug debts which need to be worked off or threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 5.
 A number of the indicators for CSE and CCE as detailed above may be applicable to where children are involved in county lines.
-Some additional specific indicators that maybe present where a child is criminally exploited through involvement in county lines are children who: - go missing and are subsequently found in areas away from their home; - have been the victim or perpetrator of serious violence (e.g., knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'traphouse or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing. - 6.
-Further information on the signs of a child's involvement in county lines is available in guidance published by the https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/863323/HOCountyLinesGuidance Sept2018.pdf - 7.
+Some additional specific indicators that maybe present where a child is criminally exploited through involvement in county lines are children who:

+- go missing and are subsequently found in areas away from their home; - have been the victim or perpetrator of serious violence (e.g., knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'traphouse or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing. - 6.
+Further information on the signs of a child's involvement in county lines is available inguidance Protecting children from county lines | NSPCC Learning - 7.
 If we are concerned that a child or young person is being exploited or being drawn into exploitation through county lines we will follow the guidance at 22.11 above.